-1. Download the FFMPEG encoder (or other external encoder) to your computer and place it in the StreamingAssets folder in the path indicated above or wherever you installed Luminant Music.
+1. Download the FFMPEG encoder (or other external encoder) to your computer.
+From the files you downloaded, locate the FFMPEG executable file (ffmpeg.exe) and place it in the StreamingAssets folder found in the path indicated above or wherever you installed Luminant Music.

 2. Download this sample encoderData.txt file, configured to encode MP4 files for the FFMPEG encoder, and place it in the StreamingAssets folder as well.

-3. On the SETTINGS panel of the Video Producer, under VIDEO CONFIGURATION, set the toggle beside USE EXTERNAL ENCODER to YES.
+3. On the SETTINGS tab of the Video Producer, under VIDEO CONFIGURATION, set the toggle beside USE EXTERNAL ENCODER to YES.